vlayer-xyz/vlayer/book/src/features/email.md

 ## Verifier

-Now we are ready to use the proof and public inputs from the previous step for on-chain verification.
+Now we are ready to use the proof and results from the previous step for on-chain verification.
 Valid proof allows us to restore access to `MultiSigWallet` by adding new address to authorized list in smart contract.

 Below is a sample implementation of this: